 Operating segments are revenue-producing components of the enterprise for which separate financial information is produced internally for the Company's management.
-In July 2013, the Company sold certain assets related to Archeo's pay-per-click advertising services.
-As a result, the operating results related to these certain pay-per-click assets are shown as discontinued operations, net of tax in the condensed consolidated statements of operations for all periods presented and are excluded from segment reporting.
-See Note14.
+In July 2013, the Company sold certain assets related to Archeo's pay-per-click advertising services and, in April 2015, the Company sold certain assets related to Archeo's domain operations, including the bulk of its domain name portfolio.
+As a result, the operating results related to these dispositions are shown as discontinued operations, net of tax in the condensed consolidated statements of operations for all periods presented and are excluded from segment reporting.
+See Note 14.
 Discontinued Operations for further discussion.

 The Company's Call-Driven segment comprises its performance-based advertising business focused on driving phone calls.
-The Archeo segment comprises the Company's click-based advertising and Internet domain name businesses.
+The Archeo segment comprises the Company's click-based advertising business.
 Call-Driven segment expenses include both direct costs incurred by the segment business as well as corporate overhead costs.
 Archeo segment expenses only include direct costs incurred by the segment.
-Segment expenses exclude the following: stock-based compensation, amortization of intangible assets from acquisitions, separation related costs, and other income (expense).
+Segment expenses exclude the following: stock-based compensation, amortization of intangible assets from acquisitions, acquisition and disposition related costs, and other income (expense).

 A measure of segment assets is not currently provided to the Company's chief operating decision maker and has therefore not been disclosed.
-The carrying amount of goodwill by operating segment at March 31, 2015 was approximately \$63.3 million and \$2.4 million for Call-Driven and Archeo, respectively.
+The carrying amount of goodwill by operating segment at June 30, 2015 was approximately \$63.3 million and \$0 for Call-Driven and Archeo, respectively.